Urban regeneration in South Korea: Twentieth century

 Korea designated 41 cities as major cities for urban regeneration from 2006 to 2007.
 Among them were the area designated as Seoul's first metropolitan district, Jung-gu district, Dongseo shopping area, Daejeon, Korea's eastern district and the eastern part of the Subway Station.
 These pilot zones were targeted for the improvement of the residential environment, expansion of infrastructure and restoration of urban functions.
 Meanwhile, the Ministry of Land, Transport and Maritime Affairs (LTM) launched a plan to revitalize the moribund cities by investing 150 billion won in research and development from 2007 to 2013.

 2010s

 In the early 2000s, urban regeneration was a premier topic in academia.
 In 2006, the Urban Regeneration Project was launched as a research project.
 The Urban Regeneration Act, enacted on April 13, 2013, followed the establishment of the LTM in 2008.
-It was decided to promote economic, social, and cultural activities by enhancing the overall capacity of the area and utilizing local resources and utilizing local resources.
+It was decided to promote economic, social, and cultural activities by enhancing the overall capacity of the area and utilizing local resources.
 A special committee for urban regeneration in the Prime Minister's Office, enabled a nationwide implementation.